journal page 2

 april 13, 1999

-the pencil tests for "rejected" are making me laugh, which is always a really good sign. i have forgotten how the fine point sharpie ink fumes affect one's nervous system - it's much worse than caffeine and makes you just really frisky. but frisky with an incredibly short fuse. fun with confusing the friends. also make brain cells go. brain go slowly away. sharpie good. happy smells make good stuff go. you know? you know. brain go bye with good stuff and sometimes if you're good they let you watch tv. mmmmm, kittens.
+sorry for taking so long to write. in the future, if i haven't been here in a little while, this means things are either going really well and i'm too busy to write, like now: don working on new project, don traveling, don stuck in meetings... or things are going really bad: don in hospital, don fall off roof, don on fire. the pencil tests for "rejected" are making me laugh, which is a really good sign. but i've forgotten how the fine point sharpie ink fumes affect one's nervous system. it's much worse than caffeine and makes you just really frisky, but frisky with an incredibly short fuse. fun with confusing friends. also make brain cells go. brain go slowly away. sharpie good. happy smelling make good stuff go. you know? you know. brain go bye with good stuff and sometimes you're good they let you tv. carpet.

 march 31, 1999

-it included all of those same things you always get every single time you go shopping, written in that usual instantly-recognizable-shopping-list-shorthand-code thing, where BAN is BANANAS and PT is PAPER TOWELS, you know? so i make the usual rounds in the store in all of those usual aisles when i come across a partially-illegible little anomaly on the bottom of the list, something i had no recollection of writing down or ever shopping for before. but there it was, casually scribbled down along with all the other items - MUNT. what the hell is MUNT? i had no idea. but apparently i was all out of it.
-MUNT didn't really look like an abbrieviation for anything else - and what could it be short for anyway - and it looked like i was interpreting all of the letters correctly. that's munt all right. so i stared at MUNT for a little while and then wandered a few of the aisles half-looking for some munt. maybe my present sleepy state of dizziness was the incorrect one and as soon as i saw the supermarket's munt display it would totally jog my memory. oh yeah, munt! of course i needed munt! this got frustrating really quickly. on one hand i may have written down MUNT when i was meaning something entirely else.. like STRAWBERRIES.. but maybe i was just not able to find the munt now that i was in the store. and uh, that's my story. i had a moral for you but i completely forgot it. oh yeah! a penny saved is a penny earned. there ya go
+about a year ago i was knee deep in work and was doing the whole all-night animating thing - where you eat meals out of whatever's-open fast food slots and basically stagger around blankly drooling with ink all over your fingers. i finished up a scene and set out at 3 in the morning to do the grocery shopping at the 24 hour market, with a little list quickly scribbled on some fast food napkin. it included all those same things you always get every time you go shopping, written in that usual instantly recognizable shopping list shorthand, where BAN is BANANAS and PT is PAPER TOWELS. so i make the usual rounds in the store in all the usual aisles when i come across a partially illegible anomaly at the bottom of the list, something i had no recollection of writing down or ever shopping for before. but there it was, casually scribbled out with the other items: MUNT. what the hell is MUNT? it looked like i was interpreting all the letters correctly. that's MUNT all right. what could it possibly be? an abbrieviation? for what? i had no idea. but i was apparently all out of it. so i stared at MUNT for a little while and then wandered a few of the aisles half-looking for some munt. maybe my present sleepless state of dizziness was the incorrect one and as soon as i saw the supermarket's big munt display it would totally jog my memory. oh yeah, munt! i was down to my last munt at the house. this got frustrating. or maybe i wrote down MUNT by accident when i was meaning something entirely else... like STRAWBERRIES. and uh, that's my story. i had a moral for you but i completely forgot it. oh yeah! a bird in the hand and something something something

 return to main journal page